nawab312/DSA/Linux/Proces_Management.md

 # 1251  1200  Z+   [myapp] <defunct>
 # Parent is PID 1200 — that's the buggy process
 ```
+  - How to fix:
+    - Fix the parent — the parent process has a bug.
+It's not calling `wait()` or `waitpid()` on its children.
+Fix the code.
+    - Kill the parent — if you kill the parent (PID 1200), all its zombie children become orphans.
+They get re-parented to PID 1 (systemd). systemd always calls wait() on adopted children, so the zombies are cleaned up.
+    - You CANNOT kill a zombie directly — `kill -9 <zombie_pid>` does nothing because the process is already dead.
+There's nothing to kill.
+You must fix or kill the parent.
+  - In containers: If your app is PID 1 and it spawns children without waiting, zombies accumulate with no systemd to clean them up.
+Use tini as PID 1 to reap zombies automatically.
 - **T — Stopped** — paused by a signal (SIGSTOP or SIGTSTP from Ctrl+Z).
 The process is frozen in memory.
 It can be resumed with SIGCONT (`fg` command).
 - **I — Idle** — kernel thread waiting for work.
 You'll see this for kernel worker threads.
 Not relevant for application debugging.